 For more information on research techniques and resources, see the section on researching employers.

-The computer fills an on-campus employer's interview schedule with students who have preferenced the employer as number one, then with students who have preferenced it as number two, etc. It also checks the interview time slots against a student's work and class schedule and will not schedule an interview during those times.
+The Symplicity system will take into account the bid, or ranking, given to an on-campus employer as it fills that employer's interview schedule.
+It also checks the interview time slots against a student's work and class schedule and will not schedule an interview during those times.

 Students are prohibited from interviewing during scheduled class times and must include their class conflicts in the Symplicity system.
 In order to do this, students should click on the "OCI" tab and then click the "Class Schedules/Conflicts" tab.
 Select timeslots for days/times in which you are unable to interview due to class conflicts.
 You must click Submit button before leaving this screen for your new exceptions to be saved.
 Note that any exception (i.e., work conflict or personal event) you enter here or in the Calendar section decreases your chances of getting an interview.
 Please enter conflicts for all days employers you are bidding on are scheduled to be on campus.

-If you preference an employer as your number one choice, and there is not a class or work schedule conflict, you are likely to receive an interview with that employer but you are not guaranteed an interview with that employer.
+If you preference an employer as your number one choice, and there is not a class or work schedule conflict, you are not guaranteed an interview with that employer.
 Whether or not you receive an interview depends on how many other students preferenced that employer as their number one choice and how many interview slots an employer has available.
 If the number of students preferencing the employer as number one is greater than the number of interview slots, then the computer will conduct a random selection among students who have chosen the employer as number one.
 Others who have bid but do not receive an interview will be wait-listed.
 The employers will also receive the resumes of all students who met the hiring criteria and who preferenced them regardless of whether or not the student received an interview.

-If you cannot interview on a particular day (out-of-town, religious holiday, doctor's appointment), and you want your resume sent to the firm, follow the instructions outlined below.
-If you fit the employer's required hiring criteria, you may want to write the firm directly, outlining the reasons that you are unable to meet with the recruiter on its scheduled interview date and requesting an in-office interview.
+If you cannot interview on a particular day (e.g., out-of-town, religious holiday, doctor's appointment, etc.), and you want your resume to be sent to the firm and you fit the employer's required hiring criteria, you may want to write the firm directly, outlining the reasons that you are unable to meet with the recruiter on its scheduled interview date and requesting an in-office interview.

 Make your selections carefully; you will be expected to abide by them.
 See the Interviewing Section for consequences for missed interviews.

-Make sure a copy of your resume is uploaded onto the Symplicity system by noon on Thursday, July 25th.
-Please note that for some Resume Collect Employers and Direct Contact Employers there may be early or late deadlines, and these employer will be given separate sessions in Symplicity.
-Also, with some OCI and Resume Collect Employers, you will need to upload additional documents such as a cover letter, unofficial transcript, writing sample, references, or recommendation letters.
+Make sure a copy of your approved resume is uploaded onto the Symplicity system by noon on Friday, July 1, 2016.
+Please note that for some Resume Collect employers and Direct Contact employers there may be early or late deadlines, and these employers will be given separate sessions in Symplicity.
+Also, with some OCI and Resume Collect employers, you will need to upload additional documents such as a cover letter, unofficial transcript, writing sample, references, or recommendation letters.
 In order to submit a transcript, you will need to create an unofficial transcript (using a Word document) listing your classes and grades.
 Click here for example format for unofficial transcript.
 You should then be able to upload the Word document to the system and submit it for this position.
 Cover letters, writing samples, and reference lists can be uploaded from a Word document to the system.

-In addition to the on-line submissions, you must also submit the following hardcopy materials to the Career Services Office, room 360, by the deadline of noon on Thursday, August 1st.
+In addition to the online submissions, you must also submit the following hardcopy materials to the CSO, room 360, by noon on Tuesday, July 12, 2016.
 We cannot accept late forms as scheduling will be done immediately after forms are submitted.

 - Student Registration Form

-- Employers/Bidding Printout — print out BOTH On-Campus Interviews and Resume Collect from Symplicity
+- Employers/Bidding Printout — print out screen shots of BOTH On-Campus Interview bids and Resume Collect bids from Symplicity

 - One (1) hard copy of resume